kfjahnke/envutil/README.md

 ## --interp INTERP     OIIO Texture System interp mode

 interpolator.
 This is the interpolator OIIO uses for it's lookup, not the interpolator specified with the --itp option.
 To use OIIO's lookup, you pass --itp -1.
 Then you can use --interp to specify OIIO's interpolator, like --interp InterpSmartBicubic

 ## --stwidth EXTENT    swidth and twidth OIIO Texture Options

 I lump together the swidth and twidth options - OIIO allows to pass them separately, but I don't see a need to do so in envutil and extract.
 The most useful value here is to pass zero, which makes OIIO ignore the pickup-point's derivatives.
 This can speed up the calculations.

 # --stblur EXTENT      sblur and tblur OIIO Texture Options

 I also lump together pre-blur along the s and t axis.
 This is to add more blur to the processing.

-# --conservative_filter              OIIO conservative_filter Texture Option
+# --conservative_filter YESNO     OIIO conservative_filter Texture Option

-pass this to switch on OIIO's 'conservative filter' - the default is to have it off.
+pass this to switch on OIIO's 'conservative filter' on or off (pass 0 or 1);
+the default is to have it on.

 # Twining-specific options

 These options control the 'twining' filter.
 These options only hve an effect if you activate twining with --itp -2. extract will use bilinear interpolation on the source image for single-point lookups, but it will perform more lookups and then combine several neighbouring pixels from the oversampled result into each target pixel.
 The meaning of the parameters is the same as in envutil.

 ## --twine TWINE         use twine*twine oversampling and box filter

 The effect of 'twining' is the same as oversampling and subsequent application of a box filter.
 The filter is sized so that the oversampling is uniform over the data, but the direct result of the oversampling is never saved - all samples falling into a common output pixel are pooled and only the average is stored.
 This keeps the pipeline afloat in SIMD registers, which is fast (as is the arithmetiic) - especially when highway or Vc are used, which increase SIMD performance particularly well.

 ## --twine_width TWINE_WIDTH  widen the pick-up area of the twining filter

 A second parameter affecting 'twining'.
 If the source image has smaller resolution than the target image, the output reflects the interpolator's shortcomings, so with e.g. bilinear interpolation and large scale change (magnification) the output may show star-shaped and staircase artifacts.
 To counteract this problem, try and pass a twine_width up to roughly half the magnitude of the scale change.
 Input with low resolution is often insufficiently band-limited which will result in artifacts in the output or become very blurred when you try to counteract the artifacts with excessive blurring.
 There's little to be gained from scaling up anyway - the lost detail can't be regained.

 ## --twine_sigma TWINE_SIGMA  use a truncated gaussian for the twining filter (default: don't)